 [Editorial]

-The Next Beacon subfield indicates the number of beacon intervals following the current beacon interval during which the DMG Beacon frame is not be present.
+The Next Beacon subfield indicates the number of beacon intervals following the current beacon interval during which the DMG Beacon frame will not be present.

 8.4.2.130 DMG Wakeup Schedule element

 …

 [The DMG Wakeup Schedule element definition is unified for PCP and non-PCP STAs.
 The BI Start Time meaning at receive is clarified using the signed/circular arithmetic to unambiguously point to past or present, with up to 60 seconds between the moment the element is transmitted and the moment it is processed (The BI Start Time is always in absolute time per 802.11ad and carries the lower 4 octets of the TSF timer).
 Modify the following paragraphs.]